TalkBank/batchalign-docker/README.md

 curl -O https://raw.githubusercontent.com/TalkBank/batchalign-docker/master/docker-compose.yml
 ```

+This will replace the old version of the manifest file.

 ### Step 2: Stop and Remove Old Version
 On the *same* command prompt/terminal as the line before, execute: